 Determining if a Patient Is Qualified For Oklahoma Medical Cannabis

 In many states, medical cannabis is only approved for patients who meet “qualifying conditions.”
-For example, in Florida, people may not use cannabis to manage autism, but in other states, the use of cannabis is legal for this purpose.
+For example, in Florida, people may not use cannabis to manage autism, but in other states, using cannabis is legal for this purpose.

 Oklahoma has a list of conditions that medical cannabis is often recommended for but doesn’t have restrictions.
 If a doctor believes cannabis may help the patient, they can recommend it, but patients must have a doctor’s recommendation to access medical cannabis products.

-Patients must also be of age 18 or over, or have a parent or guardian act as caregiver.
-Minors must receive two physician recommendations to get a card.
+Patients must also be of age 18 or over or have a parent or guardian act as their caregiver.
+Minors must receive two physician recommendations to get an OMMA card.

 1. Finding a Doctor

 Just like how almost any patient can get a medical cannabis recommendation, any doctor can make the recommendation.

-The bigger challenge for patients is finding a doctor who will recommend it.
+The more significant challenge for patients is finding a doctor who will recommend it.
 You can connect with registered Oklahoma Doctors at Heally.
 Although the referendum had a nearly 60 percent rate of approval, many Oklahomans oppose cannabis, including some doctors as well.

 One way to find a state-licensed physician open to medical cannabis is to check with the Oklahoma Medical Marijuana Authority.
 OMMA maintains a list of physicians who will consider making cannabis recommendations.
 However, doctors don’t have to register with OMMA.
 Some physicians might still consider cannabis even if they’re not listed.

 Consulting with physicians on the OMMA list can make the process of getting an OMMA card smoother.
 It’s important to note the recommendation is at the doctor’s discretion.
 Even doctors who are open to discussing medical cannabis may not recommend it in every case.

 2. The Consultation

-The next step to getting an Oklahoma medical cannabis card is consulting with the doctor.
+The next step for how to get an Oklahoma medical card is consulting with the doctor.
 Patients should bring a copy of OMMA’s Physician Recommendation form for the doctor.
-In the case of minors, who need two recommendations, the forms have to be signed within 30 days of each other, and both must also be submitted within 30 days of submitting the online application (which we cover in step 3).
+In the case of minors, who need two recommendations, the documents must be signed within 30 days of each other.
+Both must also be submitted within 30 days of submitting the online application (which we cover in step 3).